JinwooBaek00/Numerical-Fragility-in-Transformers-A-Layer-wise-Theory-for-Explaining-Forecasting-and-Mitigating/README.md

 - **Early-warning signals**: κ_softmax peaks anticipate instability for safe scheduling of precision/ε adjustments
 - **Minimal mitigation**: conservative **LayerNorm-ε bump** policy; architecture-agnostic and low-overhead

 Runs as a single notebook.
-No setup required on Colab; for local runs, see the first cell (auto-install).
 Tested on Python 3.11.